elmbridge/curriculum/Choose Your Own Emoji.md

 This is a good time to talk about the strange value of the `Msg` union type that seems to have the type `String` attached to the end of it.
 We've seen this pattern once before — in the `SetCurrentText String` value of `Update.Msg`.

-`SetCurrentText String` and `SetSelectedKey String` are **parameterized values**.
+`SetCurrentText String` and `SetSelectedKey String` are **tagged values**.
 In effect, we are saying that a `SetCurrentText` must always be accompanied by a string (which will become the model's new `currentText`), and that `SetSelectedKey` must always be accompanied by an emoji.

 By themselves, `SetCurrentText` and `SetSelectedKey` are not valid values for `Msg` — they require a parameter to function.